SaintNerevar/LHD-To-Do/README.md

 This project requires the following tools:

 - Python - The programming language used by Flask.
 - PostgreSQL - A relational database system.
+(Add Heroku Postgres to dyno if deploying on Heroku)
 - Virtualenv - A tool for creating isolated Python environments.

 This is a tweaked version with tutorials and other things removed so you can get straight to work!